volab/IoT_EPS/_1_userDoc/source/softDev.rst

 - create new help commande to force and clear error
     - Choose letter for commands B and b ( there are few letters left ) **OK**
     - add letters to the help system **OK**
-    - decide number of errors (see below)
+    - decide number of each errors (see below) to give as parameter of the command **OK**
+    - create help force commande
 - create a new help cmd to stop WD set WD to 4mn and 15s (maximum) **OK**
     - merge it on devFirmware **OK**
-    - pb with git and devfirmware with a lowaer case f !!! **CORRECTED**
+    - pb with git and devfirmware with a lower case f !!! **CORRECTED**
 - rearrange help commande list in alphabetic order **OK**
     - merge it on devFirmware **OK**